 Joe died of a brain tumor in 1990.
 Ted Stanzel, a retired geologist, returned to Schulenburg to help his uncle Victor.
 But by that time, the handwriting was on the wall.
 The business was no longer profitable.

 Victor died in 1997 at the age of 87 and the sad task of closing down Victor Stanzel Co. fell to Ted.
-However, the Stanzel commitment to Schulenburg was by no means at an end.
+However, the Stanzel commitment to Schulenburg was by no means ending.

 Before his death, Victor was instrumental in establishing the Stanzel Family Foundation.
 It operates a museum dedicated to the inventors and the model airplane company’s achievements.
 It also administers ongoing programs that offer educational opportunities for youth such as scholarships.
 In addition, it focuses on enhancing the health and well-being of Schulenburg and nearby Weimar community members.